flipkart-incubator/ultra-docs/docs/announcement.md

 **Q** Why did it take 3 hours + for flipkart to debug.

+**A** There is no on-call email alias published for Ultra.
+By the time it came through to the engineering team 3 hours had elapsed.

+### Corrective Action
-**A** Tech was involved very late.
-We are setting up an on call alias for ultra, which should be used by all merchants for any production issue.
+* We are setting up an on call alias for ultra, which should be used by all merchants for any production issue.
 Every stakeholder of ultra will be a part of this on call so that all issues are broadcasted immediately.

-### Corrective Action
-* Expose on call email to merchants.
-* Offer configuration should happen before hand and it should be discouraged to change production parameters over weekend.
-* There will be no deployments in ultra from friday to sunday apart from patching prod issues.
+* Define a play book for configuring offers and publish it.
+This playbook will include standard operating procedures around monitoring the health after an offer has been deployed
+* Have a weekly deployment cycles on Thursday of every week, allowing for one business day to notice and fix any issues.
+Hot fixes can still be done on Friday/Weekends with an on call support.
 * Changes in ultra will be broadcasted beforehand internally for other's FYI.

 ### Open Tickets
 * **Ulta-33** : Create an alias for ultra-oncall
+* **Ulta-34** : Create a playbook for configuring offers

 ## Root Cause Analysis of Ultra Outage (24/06/2018-25/06/2018)